gireeshbabum/subscription-churn-prediction/README.md

 ## Results
 The logistic regression model achieved an accuracy of 75%.
 However, the performance for classifying churners (class 0) was initially poor, leading to adjustments like oversampling and threshold tuning to improve class balance.

-## Next Steps
+## Key Findings
-1. Further improve model performance by experimenting with advanced techniques like SMOTE for handling imbalanced classes.
+1. Certain features, such as app usage frequency and payment history, were strong indicators of whether a customer would churn.
+2. Imbalanced data posed challenges, but oversampling methods helped improve model performance, especially for identifying potential churners.
-2. Implement the best-performing model in a real-time environment to monitor customer behavior and trigger interventions.
+3. Implement the best-performing model in a real-time environment to monitor customer behavior and trigger interventions.
-3. Continue collecting more data to retrain and refine the model.
+4. Continue collecting more data to retrain and refine the model.

 ## Outline of Project